If you worked in any of these countries, you could be due a Tax Refund

 The judgement stated that the Backpacker Tax breached non-discrimination clauses which are built into tax treaties that Australia has signed with the eight affected countries.

-If you visited Australia as a backpacker, you may now be wondering whether you are entitled to claim a tax refund.
+If you visited Australia as a backpacker, you may now be wondering whether you are entitled to tax reclaim in Australia.

 In this guide, we are going to outline the steps you can take in order to claim your Australian tax refund.